-Each year, while NBA players defy gravity and college basketball players fight to survive in March Madness, recreational athletes take to the courts in pick-up games and organized leagues.
-Like the pros and college players, these athletes are subject to injuries—probably to an even greater extent.
-Elite players dedicate much of their lives to basketball-specific training, but recreational players tend to think about basketball only sporadically or at certain times of the year.
+Each year, athletes take to the courts in pick-up games and leagues.
+These athletes can get hurt just like the pros and college players—probably even more.
+Elite players spend much of their time on basketball-focused training, but others tend to think about the game only once and a while or at certain times of the year.

-Aerobic sports like running and bicycling won't help you get used to all of the physical demands of basketball.
-Basketball involves short, intermittent bursts of activity, quick stops and starts, and physical contact.
-So if you are planning to play hoops, be aware that making the transition to a different type of sport means training to avoid different kinds of injuries.
+Sports like running and bicycling will not help you get used to the demands of the game.
+It involves short, sudden bursts, quick stops and starts, and contact.
+So, if you are planning to play hoops, know that you will need to train to lower the risk of these injuries.

-If you experience a painful muscle strain, ice it right away and keep icing it on and off for a few days or until any swelling has stabilized.
-You can also take over-the-counter anti-inflammatory medicines, such as ibuprofen , which is helpful for relieving the pain of many minor injuries.
+If you have a painful muscle strain, ice it right away and keep icing it on and off for a few days or until any swelling has gone down.
+You can also take pain relievers like ibuprofen.

-When you go up for a rebound amidst a group of scrambling players and come down on someone else's foot or make a sudden cut, you face the possibility of a sprained ankle.
-These are usually inversion ankle sprains to the ligaments on the outside of the ankle.
+A sprained ankle can happen when you go up for a rebound in a group of players and come down on someone else's foot or make a sudden cut.
+These are often sprains to the outside of the ankle.

-To treat an ankle sprain, just remember "PRICE:" protection, rest, ice, compression, and elevation.
-Icing especially will help control the swelling that can cause pain over the several days following an injury.
-You may need to see a physician to suggest a supportive device or to determine if the ankle is sprained or broken.
+To care for your ankle, just think "PRICE:" protection, rest, ice, compression, and elevation.
+Icing will help control the swelling and pain.
+You may need to see a doctor to suggest a supportive device or to find out if the ankle is sprained or broken.

-If you jam a finger, ice and elevate it right away.
-You can also take over-the-counter medications, such as ibuprofen.
-If you think your finger might be dislocated, you cannot move it at all, or the end part of the finger stays bent, see your doctor.
+Ice and elevate a jammed finger right away.
+You can also take pain relievers, such as ibuprofen.
+See your doctor if you think your finger might be dislocated, you cannot move it at all, or the end part of the finger stays bent.

 A common knee sprain in basketball is a medial collateral ligament (MCL) sprain.
-These injuries can be caused by either planting then cutting too hard or by hitting the outside of your knee on someone else's planted leg.
-Preseason leg strengthening may help prevent many knee injuries.
+It can be caused by either planting then cutting too hard or by hitting the outside of your knee on someone else's planted leg.
+Preseason leg strengthening may help lower the risk.

-Treat MCL sprains with ice (even though they do not generally swell much).
+Treat MCL sprains with ice even though they do not swell much.
 Try a knee sleeve for compression and make sure you work on your range of motion as soon as you can.
-For all knee injuries, it is a good idea to get evaluated by a physician.
+For all knee injuries, it is a good to be seen by a doctor.

-Anterior cruciate ligament (ACL) tears are fairly common in basketball.
-Practice jumping and landing properly balanced on both feet and on the balls of your feet to prevent injury.
-If you think you might have a torn ACL, get evaluated by an a doctor.
-A torn ACL may need to be reconstructed if you want to continue to participate in activities such as basketball.
+Anterior cruciate ligament (ACL) tears are common in the game.
+Practice jumping and landing balanced on both feet and on the balls of your feet to lower the risk.
+If you think you might have a torn ACL, get seen by a doctor.
+It may need to be repaired if you want to keep playing.

 Here are a few on-court drills:

 Place 4 cones in a square, 8 to 10 feet apart.
-Stand in the center of the square, and have your drill partner point to a cone.
-Get yourself to the cone, touch it, and return to the center as quickly as you can.
-Before you are back to the center, your partner should be pointing to the next cone you have to touch.
-Start with 30 seconds, and build up to 1-2 minutes.
-This improves your ability to change direction quickly and be aware of body position.
+Stand in the middle of the square and have your drill partner point to a cone.
+Get yourself to the cone, touch it, and return to the middle as quickly as you can.
+Before you are back to the middle, your partner should be pointing to the next cone you have to touch.
+Start with 30 seconds and build up to 1 to 2 minutes.
+This helps with your ability to change direction quickly and be aware of body position.

 Medicine Ball Shuffle

-Stand at one end of the court, facing your partner who is a foot or 2 away from you.
+Stand at one end of the court and face your partner who is a foot or two away from you.
 Do a sideways shuffle for the length of the court, passing the medicine ball back and forth.
 This works your shuffling ability, balance, strength, and ability to stay low.

 American College of Sports Medicine